onzfonz/comp227/src/content/5/en/part5b.md

 />
 ```

-Then <i>props.children</i> is an empty array.
+Then `props.children` is an empty array.

-The <i>Togglable</i> component is reusable and we can use it to add similar visibility toggling functionality to the form that is used for creating new notes.
+The `Togglable` component is reusable and we can use it to add similar visibility toggling functionality to the form that is used for creating new notes.

 Before we do that, let's extract the form for creating notes into a component: